 Primary images taken by me at the White Cube, Mason's Yard, Memory Place (2018)

 These are primary photographs that I took at the White Cube, Mason's Yard, Memory Palace which is an inclusive exhibition that displays the work of 40 contemporary artists.
 This exhibition that I attended is purposely meant to lead me to historical factors that highlight, class, race and politics through the expression of fine arts.
 I was aesthetically inspired by the gallery and pieces greatly.
-Although non of the pieces in the gallery linked to my concept I was still able to find inspiration with it's minimalism and story telling.
+The first piece I referenced "Ibrahim Mahama, Old trailer and harbour sheet, metal tags on charcoal sacks, 2014–2016" inspired me tremendously specially after I learnt the context behind it, which is how crisis and failure are absorbed into this material with a strong reference to global transaction and how capitalist structure work, the piece is contextually tied to what I'm doing with my concept greatly.
+I aim to create an installation inspired by the piece but the other way around, instead of connoting the oppression of capitalism through worn out fabric, I wish to highlight the privilege of capitalism by using a silky fabric that connotes the wealthy aspects of our unfair global system that can shift at any moment.
+The exhibition was filled with politically charged pieces that I found inspiration with it's minimalism and story telling.
 I plan to visit the other exhibition at Bermondsey, which is about collectively and the idea of sensory, in order to complete my full experience from the exhibition.
 And I hope to find pieces that will enrich the content of my project aesthetically and contextually.

 (Connotation Of Wealth) (Location) Primary Research